cis198-2016f/slides/00/content.md

 ---
 ### Guarantees Thread Safety

-- Rust _does not allow_ shared, mutable data.
+- Rust _does not allow_ shared, mutable data
-- Mutexes (and other atomics).
+- Mutexes (and other atomics)
-- Compiler rules for shared data (Send and Sync).
+- Compiler rules for shared data (Send and Sync)

 ---
 ### Functional